Do cities still want a sharing economy?

 Broadly speaking, mayors and council members welcome the innovation and improved services that new technologies provide to constituents, but the operating environment presents both opportunities and challenges to their cities.
 To better understand the current state of the sharing economy in cities, NLC posed questions about cities’ relationships with sharing economy companies, their level of support for these businesses and the formal partnerships that have been formed since their inception.

-When it comes to local officials and their relationship with companies like Uber, Lyft, and Airbnb, attitudes first exhibited in our early research have solidified in recent years.
-More than half of cities (51 percent) describe their relationships with sharing economy companies as good, while 33 percent say they are very poor, with very little variation in between.
+When it comes to local officials and their relationship with companies like Uber, Lyft and Airbnb, attitudes first exhibited in our early research have solidified in recent years.
+More than half of cities (51 percent) describe their relationships with sharing-economy companies as good, while 33 percent say they are very poor, with very little variation in-between.

 While we have seen a hardening of viewpoints on relationships with these companies, the results indicate a growing interest by cities to partner with them.
-Some cities have already made that leap by developing tax collection arrangements with home-sharing companies or establishing first and last mile ride programs with ride-hailing companies.
+Some cities have already made that leap by developing tax collection arrangements with home-sharing companies or establishing first- and last-mile ride programs with ride-hailing companies.

-Currently, 16 percent of cities have entered into some type of partnerships with a sharing economy platform, but of the 84 percent of cities that are not currently partnering in some way — 79 percent expressed an openness to heading in this direction.
+Currently, 16 percent of cities have entered into some type of partnerships with a sharing-economy platform, but of the 84 percent of cities that are not currently partnering in some way, 79 percent expressed an openness to heading in this direction.

-Partnerships that bridge the public and private sector will become even more critical as these companies continue to mature, and as new opportunities with innovations like autonomous vehicles become ubiquitous.
+Partnerships that bridge between the public and private sector will become even more critical as these companies continue to mature, and as new opportunities with innovations like autonomous vehicles become ubiquitous.

 A willingness to partner will be paramount as cities work to shape what this future environment looks like, how new mobility technologies intersect with transit, and how to uphold equity as an ultimate priority in the midst of all of these changes.

 Buttressing the directional focus on partnerships, the survey results showed that 62 percent of cities support the overall sharing economy — this is much in line with what we saw in 2015 –providing a solid baseline for scaling innovation in our cities within this sector.
-What we first saw in terms of support of ride hailing versus home-sharing in 2015 was relatively consistent with our findings in 2017 — with markedly fewer cities supporting home-sharing versus ride hailing.
+What we first saw in terms of support of ride hailing versus home sharing in 2015 was relatively consistent with our findings in 2017 — with markedly fewer cities supporting home sharing versus ride hailing.

-As sharing economy platforms and other new technologies evolve and continue to impact city governance, cities should expect that their relationships with the private sector will change as well.
+As sharing economy platforms and other new technologies evolve and continue to impact city governance, cities should expect that their relationships with the private sector will change, as well.

 We expect that much of this dichotomy stems from the nature of the models themselves –specifically the ways in which home-sharing platforms directly impact neighborhood composition and land-use decisions on one hand versus the nearly immediate impacts ride hailing has on expanding the transportation options in a given city.